-Thirty years ago, whilst training to be a counsellor, I set up and ran a men’s group called ‘Men on the Hill’.
+Thirty years ago, whilst training to be a counsellor, I set up and ran a men’s circle called ‘Men on the Hill’.
 The eleven members met fortnightly, and by creating a safe, confidential space were able to share from the heart, experience being listened to, and learn how to listen to others.
 It ran for four years, and changed all our lives for the better.

 That’s me in the back row, second from the right.